AndrasKovacs/preordertt/README.md

 The "cxt" folder has context extension is done similarly as in the presentation by Altenkirch at [2019 Krakow TYPES meeting](https://eutypes.cs.ru.nl/eutypes_pmwiki/uploads/Meetings/Altenkirch_slides.pdf).

+The "formalCore" folder is WIP, and it shall contain a version where there is a modal invariant "core" context, distinguished from the polarized context.